KelvinYang0320/Crypto-Arsenal-WebCrawler/README.md

 # Crypto Arsenal WebCrawler
 Automated Tools for Crypto Arsenal 2021 NTU & NTHU Competition

+:warning:
-<font color="red">We are opposed to any improper use of this program to harm Crypto Arsenal.</br> In no event shall we be liable for any special indirect or consequential damages or any damages whatsoever resulting from this program.</br>KEEP CALM AND WRITE CODE</font>
+We are opposed to any improper use of this program to harm Crypto Arsenal.</br> In no event shall we be liable for any special indirect or consequential damages or any damages whatsoever resulting from this program.</br>KEEP CALM AND WRITE CODE

 ## Installation
 1. Install Python language bindings for Selenium WebDriver.\